-INTA presents a unique day of programming and networking opportunities designed specifically for the academic community.
-This year there are two events – Academic Day, specifically designed for professors, and Career Development Day, created for students.
+INTA presents unique programming and networking opportunities designed specifically for the academic community.

 - Careers in Trademark Law: A Panel Discussion for Law Students – In this interactive panel discussion, legal professionals will share their thoughts and offer advice about the numerous career opportunities in the field of trademark law.

 - Structured Networking with the Career Panelists and Other TM Practitioners – Small group discussions where you are able to make connections and put what you have learned into practice.

 At the end of the day, students are encouraged to attend the First-Time Attendee Annual Meeting Orientation and Networking Reception and learn from experienced Annual Meeting attendees about the many resources and opportunities for education and networking.